刀剣博物館

 Combined with the surrounding Kyu-Yasuda Teien Garden, the superb Edo-Tokyo Museum nearby and the recent renovation of Ryogoku Station with its Edo Noren Ryogoku dining and shopping attraction, this new development will further enhance the sightseeing value of east Tokyo's Sumida ward - home also to the Tokyo Skytree a couple of kilometers north-east.

-Signboard with construction data for the new Japanese Sword Museum, Yokoami, Sumida, Tokyo.
+Construction work on the new Japanese Sword Museum, Yokoami, Sumida, Tokyo |

-Construction data signboard in Japanese at site of new Japanese Sword Museum, Sumida ward, Tokyo
+Construction data signboard in Japanese at site of new Japanese Sword Museum, Sumida ward, Tokyo |

 Finally, an ancient sword haiku: